Family Fitness and Wellness

 THE WELLNESS COMMITTEE

-Our Wellness Committee promotes a well-rounded wellness program for staff, students, and their families.
-For example, we've added green plants to CRS (enhancing indoor spaces with plants has been shown to increase concentration and reduce fatigue, colds, headaches, and sickness rates), held Family Fitness Days, and provided helpful information for healthy decisions in the Churchill Chatter, such as how outdoor play develops a stronger immune system, improves mood, boosts vitamin D levels, promotes problem-solving, and instills an appreciation for the earth.
+Our Wellness Committee promotes a well-rounded wellness program for staff, students, and families.
+For example, we've added green plants to CRS (enhancing indoor spaces with plants has been shown to increase concentration and reduce fatigue, colds, headaches, and sickness rates), held Family Fitness Days, and provided helpful information for healthy decisions in the Churchill Chatter, such as how outdoor play develops a more robust immune system, improves mood, boosts vitamin D levels, promotes problem-solving, and instills an appreciation for the earth.

 Interested in helping or have questions?
 Contact our Wellness Committee.